bitfactory-software/anyxx/README.md

 They work as a foundational vocabulary to *factor out* the dependencies between the components in the system.

-The library is implemented in a C++20.
+The library is implemented in C++20.
 It can be used as a static or as a dynamic library.

 The name of the library originates from its fundamental design idea: